golang/website/_content/blog/goroutine-leak-profiles.md

 Some of the simplest leaks occur when more messages are sent over a channel than expected.
-Below, a goroutine sends messages to the main goroutine over an unbuffered channel.
+Below, a goroutine is expected to send one message to the main goroutine over an unbuffered channel.
-However, in case of an error, the return statement is missing, causing two messages to be sent, and leading to the leak.
+However, the `return` statement is missing after a the send operation in the error case.
+For every error, the sender will, therefore, attempt to send two messages, which causes a leak.
 ```go
 func DoubleSend() {
 	ch := make(chan any)